applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 In the previous section we computed distance matrices that contained the pairwise distances between a few samples.
 You can look at those distance matrices and get a pretty good feeling for what the patterns are.
 For example, what are the most similar samples?
 What are the most dissimilar samples?

 What if instead of three samples though, we had more.
-Here's a screenshot from a distance martix containing data on 105 samples (this is just the first few rows and columns):
+Here's a screenshot from a distance matrix containing data on 105 samples (this is just the first few rows and columns):

 <img src='https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/applications/images/example_big_dm.png', width=800>